ncmreynolds/retroTerm/documentation/readme.md

  When creating a new widget if you set attributes they will apply to every part of it, overriding defaults.

-If you need to change the widget attributes can do so with these functions.
+If you need to change the widget attributes, you can do so with these functions.
 They will cause the widget to redraw whichever part changed.

 ```c++
 void widgetAttributes(uint8_t widgetId, uint16_t attributes);